 Task Coordination and monitoring of activities for the early voluntary implementation of Network Codes before their rules become legally binding Legal basis Several articles on regional cooperation in Regulations (EC) No 713/2009, (EC) and (EC) No 715/2009 Article 6 of Regulation 715/2009 (EC) (gas) Overview (status) ACER will coordinate, through the Gas Regional Initiatives Coordination Group, and support the active GRI regions.
 The expectations is that the active regions will remain South South East and South, with the North West region remaining inactive due to a lack of lead regulator.
 Objectives and Outputs To foster the early implementation of Network Codes and to promote regional market integration.

-As part of the latter, NRAs will report periodically on the implementation of the Gas Target Model and ACER will summarise and evaluate the results of the self- evaluation and the proposed measures.
-Performance indicators and targets (deadlines) Provided in the regional Work Plans and the Gas Target Model.
+Performance indicators and targets (deadlines) Provided in the regional Work Plans.
 Staff 0.7 FTE Risks As this is a voluntary process, progress depends on the extent to which NRAs are willing to commit resources to the process and can agree on measures to be taken.